ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To provide support, coaching, and candor that helps your direct report grow, succeed, and excel.

 **Brief Overview**
+The reigning, defending, undefeated meeting of the (management) world!
+The one-on-one.
+Yeah, the champ is here!

 One-on-ones (i.e. 1-1s) are the most valuable tool in your management utility belt and the most essential meeting to have with your direct report.
 These meetings help you remove roadblocks, coach, mentor, and develop your people - empowering them to become the most bad-ass versions of themselves!

 Yeah, these meetings are essential.